-Metabolites’ quantities were presented as heatmaps.
-ANOVA was used to test for group mean differences for each metabolite individually and presented as boxplots with bars and stars indicating statistically significantly different groups.
+Heatmaps were used to visualize concentrations of metabolites in the samples.
+The group mean differences were estimated and tested using analysis of variance (ANOVA) for each metabolite individually and presented as boxplots with bars and stars indicating statistically significantly different groups.

 3 Results